nmohanu/bitfrost/README.md

 # bitfrost
-A downloader for the bittorrent protocol written in Rust.
+A simple downloader for the bittorrent protocol written in Rust.
+Bitfrost supports fetching peers from announce lists using tcp and udp.
+Bitfrost will use the found peers to download the torrent.